 Manager, Public Information and Warnings at Emergency Management Victoria

-Reegan’s role focuses on implementing best practice in the outputs of the Public Information Section in Victorian emergencies, though the management and improvement of warnings, media engagement and community information across all hazards.
+Reegan’s role at Emergency Management Victoria focuses on implementing best practice communications in Victorian emergencies, though the management and improvement of warnings, media engagement and community information.

 Mr Andrew Knight

 Andrew is thrilled that Outdoors Victoria is able to assist in the formation and release of this innovative and impactful program.